Cloud Game Development Solutions for Your Team

 Cloud game development requires a toolset that can also be flexible and scale to match your needs.

 Version control is a foundational tool.
-For cloud game development, it needs to support the extremely large files, lots of files, and numerous contributors — many of them contractors — associated with game development.
+For this kind of game development, it needs to support the extremely large files, lots of files, and numerous contributors — many of them contractors — associated with game development.
 Because if your tools can’t also deliver files and feedback fast, you’re not maximizing your cloud investment.
 And you could be potentially delaying how quickly your game gets to market.

 Helix Core for Cloud Game Development